EasyHybrid.jl

 Arguments:

-hybridModel: The hybrid model to be trained.data: The training data, either a single DataFrame, a single KeyedArray, or a tuple of KeyedArrays.save_ps: A tuple of physical parameters to save during training.
+hybridModel: The hybrid model to be trained.data: The training data, either a single DataFrame, a single KeyedArray, or a tuple of KeyedArrays.save_ps: optional a tuple of physical parameters to save during training.
+Can be left out if not needed by usingtrain(hybridModel, data; kwargs...)

 Core Training Parameters: